malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 ### State-state transition cost problem
 What is the cost of executing a trajectory of actions in order to transition from one state to another?
 For example to transition from the target's current state to the goal state?

 If state solely represents coordinates in 2D or 3D space, then simple euclidean equations can be used as a basis for accurate calculation of cost.
 But our state is likely to combine multiple independent components into a single multi-dimensional vector, and the relative costs of changes in different parts of that state vector will vary.
-For example, the cost of quickly jumping one metre forward and backward several times may be significantly more (in terms of effort and tiredeness) than spinning on the spot and moving a hand from one position to another one metre apart several times within the same time frame.
+For example, the cost of quickly jumping one metre forward and backward several times may be significantly more (in terms of effort and tiredness) than spinning on the spot and moving a hand from one position to another one metre apart several times within the same time frame.
 And the cost of shifting the point of focus for the eyes several times between two points 500 metres apart is significantly less again.

 Furthermore, it is unlikely that the state representation has anything even resembling a euclidean space even when looking at only specific components of the state representation.
 It's more likely to be non-linear and have complex interactions across different components of the state representation.